“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The real dangers of Monkey Bay and Cape Maclear belong to the animal kingdom, specifically to the world of big creatures and those of the very small ones.
 The smaller one is actually the most dangerous

-Despite what Malawians and lodge managers say, crocodiles are very common on Lake Malawi, especially in the South.
-We heard of three Malawian persons killed in the last month in the Cape Maclear area and we also got to personally experience the thrill of meeting a big “presidential” croc at about 3 meters distance.
+We heard of three Malawian people killed in the last month in the Cape Maclear area, and we also got to personally experience the thrill of meeting a big “presidential” croc at about 3 meters distance.

-Even though far to be considered “infested” crocodiles and hippos are a real concern of Lake Malawi you should be aware of.
-The government and tourism operators are trying to hide the real numbers but do not trust them and always be careful in shallow waters and isolated areas of the lake, especially when kayaking.
-Getting attacked while swimming from a busy beach though is almost impossible, so enjoy it.
+The government and tourism operators are trying to hide the real numbers, but do not trust them.
+Always be careful in shallow waters and isolated areas of the lake, especially when kayaking.

 Bilharzia in Lake Malawi